hidr0/HexBin/README.md

   It is tested on Mac and Linux.
 No Windows support for now.

 ## TODO
-  Making it work faster by making a smarter algoruthum that generates the tests.
+  Making it work faster by making a smarter algorithm that generates the tests.
   Windows support.

 ## Notes when using